PhilChodrow/intro-networks-archive/docs/01-syllabus.md

 - **It's never wrong to ask me for help.** <br>
 It is literally my job to help you succeed in this class.
 If at any time you're concerned about your ability to keep up the pace, just reach out and we'll see what we can do.
 I won't always be able to give you exactly the support you request, but I will do my best.
 I'm more able to help you out if you **approach me early**, as soon as issues come up.
 - **Your wellbeing comes first.** <br>
 If you are experiencing circumstances that make it difficult for you to complete your work for this class---especially if those circumstances are health-related---please let me know.
-There are plenty of drops for Discussion and quizzes, and I will grant extensions on homework assignments with valid reasons.
-"I didn't manage my time well this week" isn't a valid reason (in this case I would suggest you use your one homework drop), but "I am sick," "my internet is unreliable," "I am changing housing," etc. etc. are all appropriate.
+There is flexibility already built into this course, and I'm happy to work with you when circumstances make it difficult for you to focus on your learning.
+"I didn't manage my time well this week" isn't usually a reason I'll grant additional flexibility,  but "I am sick," "my internet is unreliable," "I am changing housing," etc. etc. are all appropriate.
 - **Student Hours are for you.** <br>
-Student Hours, often called "Office Hours" in other courses, are **your time**.
+Student Hours, also called Office Hours, are **your time**.
 Come by to ask questions, chat with me, or just work on homework.
 You don't need a "reason" to come to Student Hours, and you shouldn't worry about disturbing me.
 Again, it's **your time.** I'll be very happy to see you.
 - **You can ask me to advocate for you.** <br>
 This is most commonly related to letters of recommendation (see section "Advice and Letters of Recommendation"), but if there's another way in which I can use my position to help you, let me know.
 - **If something is hard for you, that's ok.** <br>